flatpak/flatpak.github.io/source/getting.html.haml.markdown

   An unofficial overlay is available [here](https://github.com/fosero/flatpak-overlay).

+  ### Linux Mint

+  Flatpak support is built into Linux Mint 18.3 and newer.

   ### Mageia

   A `flatpak` package is available for Mageia 6 and newer.
 To install, run the following as root: